Work (Rihanna song): Performances and remixes

-Rihanna performed "Consideration" with SZA and "Work" with Drake live for the first time at the 2016 Brit Awards on February 24, 2016.
-It was Rihanna's first appearance to promote the album with a live performance.
-"Work" was also included on her Anti World Tour (2016), as well as being performed along with Too Good at OVO Fest with Drake in Toronto on July 31, 2016.
-Rihanna also performed the song at the 2016 MTV Video Music Awards.
-She performed the song as part of her set during the halftime show of Super Bowl LVII.
+Rihanna performed "Consideration" (with SZA) and "Work" (with Drake, vocals only) live, for the first time, at the 2016 Brit Awards on February 24, 2016.
+It was Rihanna's first televised promotional appearance for the album.
+"Work" was also performed during her Anti World Tour (2016).
+She performed the song with Drake (along with "Too Good") at OVO Fest Toronto on July 31, 2016.
+Rihanna also performed "Work" at the 2016 MTV Video Music Awards, as part of a medley with "Rude Boy" and "What's My Name?".
+Several years later, the song was performed as part of Rihanna's headlining set at the 2023 Super Bowl Halftime Show.

 On February 9, 2016, rapper ASAP Ferg released his remix of "Work" via SoundCloud.

-On February 17, 2016, Nigerian artist Burna Boy released his remix of "Work" along with a lyric video.

-On March 6, 2016, American rapper Lil Mama, released a remix of the song.
-Lil Mama's version featured the same production and chorus but was accompanied by new rap verses.
-Lil Mama's version was also released with a video, in which she recreated the original video along with choreographed dance moves.
+On February 17, 2016, Nigerian artist Burna Boy released a remix of "Work", along with a lyric video.
+On March 6, 2016, American rapper Lil Mama released a remix of the song; her version features the same production and chorus, but is accompanied by new rap bars.
+Lil Mama's version was also released with a video, in which she recreated the original along with newly-choreographed dance moves.

 On March 8, 2016, DJDS released an '80s-inspired remix via SoundCloud.
 On March 19, 2016, Work (Remixes) EP was officially released via Tidal Including R3HAB REMiX (Extended Remix and Extended Instrumental), Burns' Late Night Rollin' Remix, Bad Royale Remix (Bad Royale Remix), and Lost Kings Remix (and Extended Remix).
 American producers Ookay & Yultron released a remix of the song as well, giving it a hybrid trap-inspired beat.
 The remix was released via SoundCloud on Yultron's page.

+On April 11, 2016, Spanish singer-songwriter Bad Gyal uploaded a tribute video of "Work" to her YouTube channel with new lyrics in the Catalán language, her mother tongue.
+The cover, entitled "Pai" (Catalán for "money"), has a nearly-identical sound to Rihanna's "Work", albeit in a different language with completely different words, and features Bad Gyal's signature use of autotune effects.
+"Pai" has garnered over four million views on YouTube, is one of Bad Gyal's earliest music videos.